lovoo/goka/README.md

 * **Emitters** deliver key-value messages into Kafka.
 As an example, an emitter could be a database handler emitting the state changes into Kafka for other interested applications to consume.

-* **Processor** is a set of callback functions that consume and perform operations on these emitted messages. *Processor groups* are formed of one or more instances of a processor.
-Goka distributes a topic's partitions across all the processor instances in a processor group.
+* **Processor** is a set of callback functions that consume and perform state transformations upon delivery of these emitted messages. *Processor groups* are formed of one or more instances of a processor.
+Goka distributes the partitions of the input topics across all processor instances in a processor group.
 This enables effortless scaling and fault-tolerance.
-If a processor instance fails, its partitions are reassigned to the remaining healthy members of the processor group.
+If a processor instance fails, its partitions and state are reassigned to the remaining healthy members of the processor group.
 Processors can also emit further messages into Kafka.

 * **Group tables** are partitioned key-value tables stored in Kafka that belong to a single processor group.
 If a processor instance fails, the remaining instances will take over the group table partitions of the failed instance recovering them from Kafka.